nayabaya/nayabaya/README.md

 -  naya or kozu
--  they / it / shx +
+-  they / it
 -  black nonbinary lesbian
--  love my wifey & my friends ... <33
+-  love my girlfie & my friends
 -  applestrawberrysalad on discord if u wanna reach me <3

 <!---